Lagrange-Labs/worker/README.md

 ### Pre-Requirements

 There are **3** different types of workers.
 Every type can generate a specific type of proof.
-You can choose your infrastrcture depending on the type of proof you would like to be able to generate.
+You can choose your infrastructure depending on the type of proof you would like to be able to generate.

 | Worker Type | Cores (Dedicated) | vCPU (Cloud) | Memory | Disk | Internet | Proposed Hetzner instance|
 | --- | --- | --- | --- | --- | --- | --- |